ericstar20/COVID19_api/README.md

 __Step 5.
 Visualization__\
-Finally, Used Tableau to connect AWS RDS and visualized the data.\ I used below functions to make my dashboard interative and tidy:
+Finally, Used Tableau to connect AWS RDS and visualized the data.\ I used below functions to make my dashboard interactive and tidy:
-* 1. Parameter (Metric and Date granlarity control)
+* 1. Parameter (Metric and Date granularity control)
 * 2. Calculated field (Rank)
 * 3. Flag icon (make the map vivid)
 I used to put all worksheets to my dashboard.
 However, it makes the dashboard hard to read.
 This time, I only show limited content.
 And it makes the dashboard readable and informative.